Sonia Gandhi elected unopposed to Rajya Sabha from Rajasthan | Politics

 - India

-Congress leader Sonia Gandhi was elected unopposed to Rajya Sabha from Rajasthan on Tuesday.
-Earlier on February 14, Congress Parliamentary Party Chairperson Sonia Gandhi filed her nomination for the Rajya Sabha election from Rajasthan.
+Congress leader Sonia Gandhi was elected unopposed to Rajya Sabha from Rajasthan on Tuesday, officials said.

-Rajasthan Congress president Govind Singh Dotasra congratulated Sonia Gandhi and said, "Congratulations to respected Sonia Gandhi ji on being elected unopposed as Rajya Sabha member from Rajasthan and best wishes for a bright tenure."
-"We have full confidence that your extensive parliamentary experience, excellent work efficiency, and unlimited decency will make the Upper House proud and the dignity of Rajasthan will increase and the issues of the people of the state will be raised," he posted on X on Tuesday.
+Bharatiya Janata Party's Chunnilal Garasiya and Madan Rathore were also elected unopposed to the Upper House from the state, Assembly Secretary Mahaveer Prasad Sharma said.
+Tuesday was the last day for withdrawing nominations.

-Former Congress president Sonia Gandhi, who had represented the seat since 2004 informed voters of Rae Bareli that she would not contest the upcoming Lok Sabha polls due to health and age issues.
-Saying that she would not seek a fresh term in the Lower House from the Congress stronghold in the upcoming polls, Sonia wrote on February 15, "My family in Delhi is incomplete without you.
-It becomes complete after visiting Rae Bareli--meeting you all.
-This relationship is very old and deep, which I have received from my in-laws' house as fortune."
+As no other candidates were contesting, the three leaders were elected to Rajya Sabha unopposed, the officer said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)